MetOffice/lfric_core/documentation/source/user_guide/io/prognostics.rst

 the prognostic field based on a combination of input arguments and on information obtained from XIOS.

-The input arguments include the field name that is used by XIOS to identify the field, a flag to indicate whether a field is to be checkpointed (determined by model logic) and a pointer to the field collection that will transport the field through the model call tree.
+The input arguments include the XIOS string ID, an optional flag to indicate whether a field is to be checkpointed (determined by model logic) and a pointer to the field collection that will transport the field through the model call tree.

 For example, the following will add two fields to the radiation field collection.
 If certain logical conditions are met, the field will also